|

 asking God to make you do something, but you haven’t been focusing on

-nurturing the desire for desiring a chaste and
+nurturing the desire for a chaste and

 pure heart; consequently, even as you think you are praying to stop masturbating,

 in your heart you continue to desire lust.
-To

-So lets get to the truth
+So let’s get to the truth of the matter

-Just Get Over
+Just Get Over It

 You might be saying to yourself, “I